MasterKrab/vote-dogs/README.md

 # Vote Dogs 🐶

 Application to view and vote your favorite dogs.
-It is made in SvelteKit for Server Side Rendering and backend, MongoDB has database, Prisma has ORM, TypeScript and TailwindCSS to add styles quickly.
+It is made in SvelteKit for Server Side Rendering and backend, MongoDB has database, Prisma has ORM, TypeScript, TailwindCSS to add styles quickly and Playwright for testing.

 ![Screenshot](./screenshot.png)